DameAnneSo/layercaketemplates/README.md

 # Chart templates

-Creating standard charts with D3, Svelte and LayerCake
+How I have learnt D3 & Svelte + my library of standard charts with D3, Svelte and LayerCake

 ## 👋 About Me